 - CollegeBoundfund Academic Promise Scholarship

 - Rhode Island College Grants

 - Rhode Island College Transfer Scholar Awards

 - Merit-based Scholarships

 - Tuition Waivers

 - Short-Term Loans

 Detailed information on the sources listed is available from the Office of Student Financial Aid, or in certain cases, from the department or office noted with the entry.
+Note that almost all forms of student financial aid, including federal student loans, require at least half-time enrollment as a matriculated student in a degree-granting program to qualify.
+Half-time enrollment is defined as six credits for undergraduates and 4.5 credits for graduate students.
+Some programs below require full-time enrollment.
 This list is subject to change.

 Back to top

 These are federal entitlement grants ranging from $581 to $5,775 annually.
 Eligibility is determined by the United States Department of Education, using a national formula.
 Actual awards vary according to the cost of attendance, the student's enrollment status (full, three-quarters, half, or less-than-half time), and a family's expected contribution.